 To get a quality photo of a ring you need (at a minimum):

-- Plenty of light to increase depth of field so the entire ring will be in focus.
+- Plenty of light to increase the depth of field so the entire ring will be in focus.

 - Museum Wax or Earthquake Hold